mumoshu/terraform-provider-eksctl/README.md

 ## Add aws-auth ConfigMap

-You can use `iam_identity_mapping` to grant additional AWS users or roles to operate eks cluster with  aws-auth ConfigMap.
+You can use `iam_identity_mapping` to grant additional AWS users or roles to operate the EKS cluster by letting the provider to update the `aws-auth` ConfigMap.

+To get started, add one or more `iam_identity_mapping` block(s) like in the below example:

 ```HCL
 provider "eksctl" {}